quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_ABANDON frames SHOULD be acknowledged.
 If a packet containing a PATH_ABANDON frame is considered lost, the peer SHOULD repeat it.

-If the Identifier Type is 0x00 or 0x01, PATH_ABANDON frames MAY be sent on any path, not only the path identified by the Path Identifier Content field.
-If the Identifier Type if 0x02, the PATH_ABANDON frame MUST only be sent on the path that is intended to be abandoned.
+PATH_ABANDON frames MAY be sent on any path, not only the path identified by the Packet Number Space Identifier.

 ## PATH_STATUS frame {#path-status-frame}